usgs/landslides-metadata/README.md

 ## Installation and Dependencies

 This module must be run using Python 3.
-It requires the Python standard library (xml, collections, and os) as well as the following packages:
+It requires the Python standard library (xml, collections, datetime, and os) as well as the following packages:

 * SciPy
 * Pandas